MiThaikKaMar/MiThaikKaMar/README.md

 ### Hi there 👋

-I love Mobile development and programming languages.
+Loving Mobile development and programming languages.

 📫 Connect with me: molly.mithaikkamar@gmail.com